|Plan a Visit||Tours||Shopping & Dining|

 Some special exhibitions, programs and events carry an admission charge or registration fee beyond the museum's suggested general admission, and include admission to the museum's permanent collection as part of the admission charge or registration fee.

-* A Historic Preservation Fee of $1.00 will be added to all ticket sales.
-The Historic Preservation Fee will be used for maintenance and upkeep of the building and grounds, ensuring the museum's status as a beautiful, historic site featuring world-class art.
+* A $2 per transaction fee will be added to all ticket sales for building preservation and art conservations.
+The fees are used for maintenance and upkeep of the permanent collection, building and grounds, ensuring the museum's status as a beautiful, historic site featuring world-class art.